I can see you're going to have the most amazing adventure

 Give your story a title

-Groups of entries from schools are also very welcome.
-The closing date for the competition is Friday 4 January 2021.
+The closing date for the competition is Friday 26 November 2021.
 Good luck!

-The two winning entrants will receive all of the of the books shortlisted for the Specsavers Irish Children’s Book of the Year Award 2020 and €500 for their school.
+The two winning entrants will receive all of the of the books shortlisted for the Specsavers Children’s Book of the Year Award 2021 and €500 for their school.

 Entries can also be printed and posted to